Create effective responsive display ads

 The three critical elements of a display ad are the image, message, and design.
-This checklist outlines how to create effective responsive ads and image ads so that you can improve conversions, brand recall, and engagement.
+This checklist outlines how to create effective responsive display ads and standard image ads so that you can drive better performance with your Display campaigns.

 1. Determine whether you’re optimizing for more efficiency or control

-- If you want to drive more efficiency with your display ads, use responsive ads.
+- If you want to drive more efficiency with your display ads, use responsive display ads.

 - If you want full creative control over your display ads, use standard image ads.

 Why: You can customize the colors, fonts, and layouts used in your ads.

 2. Craft a message that is relevant and compelling

 - Tailor your display ads to the different stages of the purchase funnel.